aknip/db-as-showcase/README.md

 # db-as-showcase

 ## Project Goal
-The goal of this project is to demonstrate a database showcase using SQLite and Python.
-It involves creating a schema, inserting sample data, implementing role validation logic, and executing various use cases.
+The goal is to be able to display the five most important use cases in a small, sample database using DB queries.
+To do this, the five use cases must be defined with sample users and sample data.

+Database: Personal data, notes.
+Any number of notes can be attached to individuals.

+The database should be accessible to multiple users.
+Individuals and notes can optionally be viewed or modified by multiple users.

+The access rules (“who can see what”) should also be mapped via the DB schema.

+For more details see [specs.md](specs.md).

 ## Installation & Execution
 1. Ensure Python 3.8 or higher is installed.